Chisanan232/multirunnable/README.md

 Want change to use other way to run?
 Change the Running Mode, that's all. <br>

 ⚠️ **Parallel, Concurrent and GreenThread are in common but Asynchronous isn't.** <br>
-From above all, we could change the mode to run the code as the running strategy we configure. <br>
+From above all, we could change the mode to run the code as the running strategy we configure.
-However, it only accepts 'awaitable' function to run asynchronously in Python.  <br>
+However, it only accepts 'awaitable' function to run asynchronously in Python.
 In the other word, you must remember add keyword 'async' before function which is the target to run with multirunnable.